lamelyan/blog-hugo/content/about/index.md

 I'm Leo Amelyan, a Senior Consultant at  [Improving](https://www.improving.com/) with 20+ years of experience in software development, project management, and entrepreneurship.

+### My path
+As a freshman in college, I was uncertain about my future path.
+Hearing about the potential demand for software developers, I opted for the Computer Science route.
+Initially challenging, I contemplated switching majors.
+However, for extra credit, I joined a project aiding a teacher in assembling a data capture and analysis system.
+Though modest—a simple app with data entry forms and grids—it ignited my passion for software development.
+Witnessing the practical application of my studies, I realized the ability to address real-world issues through technology.
+Since then, my focus has been on problem-solving through software.

 ### Expertise Highlights
  Proficient in the full software lifecycle with a focus on agile methodologies like Scrum.